kordaniel/gosagora/backend/README.md

 ```

 ### Test
-Use `npm run test` for single test runs, it will terminate all proceses and docker containers when done.
+Use `npm run test` for single test runs.
+This command will terminate all processes and docker containers when done.
 You can use `npm run test:leavedb` for repetitive runs and manually run `npm run testdb:stop` when done.
 ```bash
 npm run testdb:start - start postgres test container npm run testdb:stop  - stop postgres test container